Will resign if proven I dialled Shah over TMC's national status: Mamata | Politics

 Adhikari on Tuesday claimed that Banerjee had dialled Shah after the Election Commission revoked TMC's national party status to request him to repeal the decision.

+Banerjee asked will the BJP leader resign if his claims are proven wrong.

+She said the media will get defamation notices if they do not cross-check before running what BJP leaders are claiming.

-Banerjee, also the TMC supremo, said, ''It was the norm to review the national party status of all parties after 10 years.
-That would mean the next review should have been in 2026 … But they did it in 2019.”
-“My party's name will remain the 'All India Trinamool Congress'.
-If the BJP has any problem, they can approach the Election Commission and we will approach the common people,” she thundered.
+The TMC supremo said, ''It was the norm to review the national party status of all parties after 10 years.
+That would mean the next review should have been in 2026 … But they did it in 2019."
+"My party's name will remain the 'All India Trinamool Congress'.
+If the BJP has any problem, they can approach the Election Commission and we will approach the common people," she thundered.

 "Suvendu Adhikari is a habitual liar.
 We have seen how he has earlier brazenly lied about several political developments.
 Having a national party status or not is notional, it does not impact the growth of the TMC,'' party spokesperson Kunal Ghosh had said.